 The Marina Bay Waterfront Promenade is an excellent site for a number of fun and cost-free activities along the bay.

 Children can frolic at the fountain.
 Lovers can take a romantic walk with a picture-perfect view.
 Health buffs can have outdoor yoga sessions at the lower boardwalk.
-And everyone can sit at the bayfront and enjoy sunset.
+And everyone can sit at the bayfront and enjoy the sunset.

 Free outdoor performances are also regularly held at the waterfront.